sta221-sp25/project-The-Four-mula/data/README.md

 **Sources**

-Data collected from the IMDb site which provides a comprehensive movies.
+IMDb website

 **Collection Methodology**

-sites
+Data collected from IMDb website, which provides a comprehensive list of movies

 ## Imdb Movie New Data_v2.csv